It's just plain fun to read a great story to children. When you stop at a cliffhanger, they can't help but beg to know what happens next.

 But aside from fun, what good does reading out loud do?
-New research (such as the studies in this fabulous article) continues to confirm what we’ve known all along.
-Reading together does wonders for children.
+Research continues to confirm what we’ve known all along: Reading together does wonders for children.

-As you dive into your Sonlight this year, you'll spend hours sharing gripping stories with your kids.
-In case you ever wonder if it's all worth it, I've compiled a partial list of the wonderful benefits that reading aloud bring.
-Enjoy!
+As you dive into your Sonlight homeschool curriculum, you'll spend hours sharing gripping stories with your kids.
+In case you ever wonder if it's all worth it, I've compiled a partial list of the wonderful benefits that blossom when you read to your child.

 1. Children learn to love books